-1) Decisions of sectoral experts

-2) Suggestions of expert review team (suggestions reported in Report of the individual review of the annual submission of Croatia submitted in 2014)
+- 1) Decisions of sectoral experts - 2) Suggestions of expert review team (suggestions reported in Report of the individual review of the annual submission of Croatia submitted in 2016)

-In 2015 Inventory for emission calculation new 2006 IPCC Guidelines was used instead of old ones.
-Recalculations are mainly made because of new emission factors and new methods which are given in 2006 IPCC Guidelines.
-Detailed information on reasons for recalculations of the base year and of year 2013 referred to in Article 7(1)(e) of Regulation (EU) No 525/2013 are given in table 10.4-1.
+In 2017 Inventory recalculations are mainly made according to ESD and UNFCCC experts review teams.
+Detailed information on reasons for recalculations of the 1990 and 2014 referred to in Article 7(1)(e) of Regulation (EU) No 525/2013 are given in table 10.4-1.